~ 12 MIN READ

 In the normal course of operations, it can be easy to lose your grasp on what a strategic plan is (or should be).
 The best examples of good strategic plans all set clear priorities for an organization and focus employees and resources on established goals.
 While a strategic plan does share common elements with a business plan, or even execution plan, it is very distinct from both of those things.

 If you’re still feeling a bit murky on strategic planning, here’s how to launch a sample strategic plan step by step.
 Meet Upward Airlines, our fictitious company that’s about to launch its strategic planning process.

 Let’s imagine Upward Airlines has a 2017-2022 strategic plan that’s coming to a close.
 Now’s the time to create a new strategy for 2023-2028.
 The airline’s strategic plan needs to include goals and the general plan of action on how to achieve them.
 Think of a strategic plan like a flight plan.
 Just like an airline has a final destination, like Hong Kong, and predetermined routes to get there, including departure times, direction, connecting airports, etc. Your business has the same kind of plan for its future growth.

 But for Upward Air, it takes more than just one flight to get where the company wants to go.
 The strategic plan is a five-year outlook on its operations, fleet, pilots, customers, and more.
-The airline can’t simply take the old plan and change the dates—it needs a full planning process, which includes two phases: 1) an assessment of the company’s current situation in preparation for plotting a new strategy, and 2) the implementation of a strategic planning framework that will guide the plan’s management and execution.
-(Upward Air would also benefit from strategy software to help with execution).
+The airline can’t simply take the old plan and change the dates—it needs to complete the full planning process, which includes two phases: 1) an assessment of the company’s current situation in preparation for plotting a new strategy, and 2) the implementation of a strategic planning framework that will guide the plan’s management and execution.
+(Upward Air would also benefit from strategy software to help with execution—more on that below!)